 While your child may be one of the reluctant readers, remember that we were created to love a story.

-This means there’s hope for your sweet child, friend!
+This means there’s hope for your child, friend!

 We know reading matters because it works our brain, keeping it active and sharp.

-It also helps in literally every other form of learning, so it’s a crucial part of education.
+It also helps in every other form of learning.
+It’s a crucial part of education.

 In a lot of ways, schools today aren’t set up for lifelong readers.